 Another critical component of digital communication is its ability to create and sustain networks.
 The networked nature of digital platforms facilitates the formation of communities of interest, where individuals can connect and collaborate on shared goals.
 This has been particularly useful for activists, as it allows for the coordination of efforts and the pooling of resources across geographic boundaries.
 Digital networks enable activists to organize protests, share strategies, and offer support to one another, thereby enhancing the efficacy and sustainability of their movements (Bennett & Segerberg, 2013).
 The ability to form and maintain such networks has been a cornerstone in the rise of online activism.
+The immediacy of digital communication also plays a vital role in the success of online activism.
 Information can be disseminated and received in real time, allowing activists to respond swiftly to events as they unfold.
 This immediacy is crucial for maintaining the momentum of social movements and for mobilizing supporters quickly in response to urgent issues.
 For example, during the Arab Spring, digital communication tools such as Twitter and Facebook were used to organize protests and share real-time updates, which were critical in sustaining the movement and coordinating actions across different countries (Howard & Hussain, 2013).
 The speed of digital communication has thus been instrumental in the rise of online activism.